Press release · For immediate release

 The starting point is sobering.
 Across ParrotPal's member base, the average first LeanShield score is 49, a level the company's data associates with the zone where 30 to 40% of weight loss comes from lean mass.
 Members enrolled in LeanShield improve their scores by an average of 50% within the first 30 days, according to company data.

 The launch also lands squarely on the direction of national policy.
 The government's 10 Year Health Plan for England commits to expanding access to weight-loss medication on a "pay for impact on health outcomes" basis, and to using "continuous monitoring to help make proactive management of patients the new normal".
-Outcome-based payment needs an outcome you can measure, and proactive management needs a signal worth acting on.
-LeanShield gives weight-loss care exactly that: a continuously measured outcome between appointments.
+Outcome-based payment needs an outcome you can measure, and proactive care needs a signal worth studying.
+LeanShield is built to provide exactly that kind of signal: a continuously measured muscle-protection outcome between appointments, which this pilot is designed to evaluate.

 For clinics, the service is wrap-around and automated for the patient.
 ParrotPal handles the daily details: the logging, the nudges, the micro-workouts, the motivation.
-Clinicians get the data and the improvement, knowing their patients are looked after between visits.
-One NHS obesity specialist who reviewed the system called it "a total game changer", describing patients who lose a lot of weight and a lot of strength while standard lifestyle recommendations fail to produce any action.
+Clinicians see the data and the engagement, knowing their patients have support between visits.
+One NHS obesity specialist who reviewed the approach described the gap it addresses: patients who lose a lot of weight and a lot of strength while standard lifestyle advice too often fails to translate into action.

 The change shows up in small, human moments.
 One member in the testing community had decided to skip her weights one morning while looking after her grandson.
 "When I saw my score fall by 3, I clicked 'get workout', it gave me a home version, and it got me moving there and then.
 This is a game changer."
 Another logged a 30-minute dumbbell workout and watched her score climb from 57 to 70 the same evening.